Jason Stevens: Entertainment career

 Stevens was semi-regular member of the Footy Show.
 He has appeared in various skits, segments, and performed songs in several episodes.

 Stevens was also a finalist in the 2005 Cleo Bachelor of the Year awards (finished 3rd).
-Jason also appeared on vega fm's Tony Squires & Rebecca Wilson.

-He also features in the video clip for Guy Sebastian's song "Like it Like That".

 In 2010, Stevens appeared regularly on Seven Network's The Matty Johns Show as a panelist and an interviewer of touring celebrities.
 He was also in the line up of season 10 of Dancing with the Stars.
 Stevens was eliminated in episode two of the series.

 On stage in 2013, Stevens appeared in a Sydney production of the musical The Wiz as the Lion.

 Author

 To date Jason Stevens has authored one book titled "Worth the Wait True love and why the sex is better".
 It encourages people of all ages (focused mainly on teens and young adults) to save sex for marriage instead of engaging in premarital sex.
 It attempts to weigh up all opinions on sex before and after marriage from both a Christian and non-Christian perspective also discussing a variety of reasons as to why he believes it should be saved.